MultifokalHirn/superstructure/README.md

 <a name="remarks"></a>
 ### General Remarks

-Any contributions, be they in the form of comments or code, are **greatly appreciated**.
+Any contributions to `superstructure`, be they in the form of comments or code, are **greatly appreciated**.
 If you want to contribute some code, please do so by following this common procedure:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/new_stuff`)